-Over the years, hundreds of dedicated volunteers have worked on our iconic collection of more than 20 aircraft, including many ground-up restorations.
+Over the years, thousands of dedicated volunteers have worked on our iconic collection of more than 30 aircraft, including many ground-up restorations.

 With the closure of the airport, the museum moves into a new phase, becoming the historic cornerstone of the new Blatchford community.
-We are also embarking on a major revitalization to better tell Edmonton’s exciting flying history to a whole new generation.
+In 2019 we signed a new 25-year lease with the City of Edmonton, and are embarking on a major revitalization to better tell Edmonton’s exciting flying history to a whole new generation.